Chemical and Biochemical EngineeringDoctor of Philosophy (PhD)

 t.
 519-661-2111 ext.
 88352

 The Doctor of Philosophy (PhD) program is a thesis based research degree.
 This program is offered to applicants who hold a Master’s Degree.
-It is expected that graduate students will complete all program requirements within four years, or five years if transferring from the MESc program without completing the MESc program.
+It is expected that graduate students will complete all program requirements within four years.

 The Own Your Future doctoral professional development program creates career-ready graduates with the Power Skills necessary to excel in their studies and achieve their future goals.
 Assess your own strengths and opportunities for growth and focus on what you want to get out of your time here at Western.
 To learn more, visit www.uwo.ca/ownyourfuture.

 - 12 Terms